thomasgoirand/sphinxcontrib-programoutput/doc/index.rst

 Contribution
 ------------

-Please contact the author or create an issue in the `issue tracker`_ of the sphinx-contrib_ repository, if you have found any bugs or miss some functionality (e.g. integration of some other issue tracker).
+Please contact the author or create an issue in the `issue tracker`_, if you have found any bugs or miss some functionality (e.g. integration of some other issue tracker).
 Patches are welcome!

 .. rubric:: Footnotes